NithinSangsi/Amazon_Clone/README.md

-This is the Amazon Clone .......<br>
+This is the Amazon Clone .... <br>
-Beginner Level To go hands on HTML and CSS
+Beginner Level To go hands on HTML and CSS...